oybcst/Vertical-DO-variance_MATLAB/README.md

 lanczosfilter.m    Low/high pass filter

-simps.m            Numerical intergration using Simpson's rule.
+simps.m            Numerical intergration using Simpson's rule

+derivative.m       Numerical dirivative, can be used to calculate VDOV tendecy term.